YYzer/Orchard-homepageUI-V3/index.md

 Using Gihub actions, a workflow has been created.
 Upon any push to the main branch, the new updates will be automatically built and deployed on github pages.
-In the works: Telegram message to be sent upon any push
+A Telegram message will also be sent via IFTTT upon any push.